Canon 1D X Mark II vs Sony RX100 II

 Travel and landscape photographers will find it useful that the 1DX Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The 1DX Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the RX100 II has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the RX100 II was succeeded by the Sony RX100 III.
+Both the 1DX Mark II and the RX100 II have been discontinued, but can regularly be found used on eBay.
+The RX100 II was replaced by the Sony RX100 III, while the 1DX Mark II was followed by the Canon 1DX Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.